-As I sat at my computer, with strong winds and rain in the background determined to burst through my window, I thought about all the people that were likely very angry that it was rainy and cold in Boston (in April) after such a beautiful summer-like spring day.
-Little did they know, but Mother Nature was to serve up two inches of snow the next morning followed by clear blue skies and a cool spring-like day… and then another cold winter day after that.
-This is the yo-yo weather of New England.
+As I sat at my computer, with strong winds and rain determined to burst through my window, I thought about all the people that were likely very angry that it was rainy and cold in Boston in April after such a beautiful summer-like spring day.
+Little did they know Mother Nature was to serve up two inches of snow the next morning followed by clear blue skies and a cool spring-like day.
+And that would be followed by another cold winter day.
+This is the indecisive weather of New England.

-[Comment(s) when Mother Nature grants us summer…] “It is too hot.”
+Comment when Mother Nature grants us summer: “It is too hot.”

 Mother Nature is never good enough and can never seem to please everyone.
 Those that love winter find discomfort in the summer, and those that love summer find discomfort in winter, fall, and spring.
 She is simply damned if she does and damned if she doesn’t.

-However, we are human and we will have those moments where we simply cannot stand the weather or our life circumstances, and we will want to comment on it with passion; and in those situations, you should get those feelings out.
-But, when it moves toward becoming a pattern of negative thought, and you are questioning Mother Nature/life more than you are simply stating facts about your feelings, you have crossed into the potentially dangerous territory of complaining about that which you cannot control.
+We are human and we will have those moments where we simply cannot stand the weather or our life circumstances, and we will want to comment on it with passion.
+But, when it moves toward becoming a pattern of negative thinking, you may have crossed into the potentially dangerous territory of complaining about that which you cannot control.